ksu-cs-textbooks/cis400/content/C-exercises/10-razor-page-exercise.md

 Remember, it's not just humans that read the internet.
 Many bots and algorithms do as well, and they typically won't use the lens of CSS styling - they'll be reading the raw HTML.

-We'll make our title headers a dark slate gray, have a slightly larger-then-normal text, and remove the margins so that there are no large spacedb between the header and the text is directly above and beneath them:
+We'll make our title headers a dark slate gray, have a slightly larger-then-normal text, and remove the margins so that there are no large space between the header and the text is directly above and beneath them:

 ```css
 .title {